 And if the Times editors had realized the implication of what they were reporting, I think they would have buried this detail just like they buried the detail that they had a spy inside the Trump campaign.

-That was purposefully buried in that story.
+That was purposely buried in that story.

-Their assignment, which has not been previously reported, was to meet the Australian ambassador who had evidence that one of Donald Trump's advisors knew in advance about Russia election meddling after tense deliberations between D.C. and Australian officials,
+Their assignment, which has not been previously reported, was to meet the Australian ambassador who had evidence that one of Donald Trump's advisors knew in advance about Russia election meddling.

-well, they broke with diplomatic protocol, allowed the ambassador Alexander Downer to sit for an interview with the FBI to describe his meeting with his fellow uh drinking buddy, George Papadopoulos.
+After tense deliberations between D.C. and Australian officials, well, they broke with diplomatic protocol, allowed the ambassador Alexander Downer to sit for an interview with the FBI to describe his meeting with his fellow drinking buddy, George Papadopoulos.

-Now, if there were, quote, tense deliberations between Washington and top Australian officials, well, that wasn't just James Comey on the phone trying to get, quote, top Australian officials, in order that their ambassador, you know, sit for an FBI grilling.
+Now, if there were, quote, tense deliberations between Washington and top Australian officials, well, that wasn't just James Comey on the phone trying to get, quote, top Australian officials in order that their ambassador, you know, sit for an FBI grilling.

 And if diplomatic protocol had to be broken to arrange the interview, well, then at a very minimum, the Obama State Department had to be involved.